code3-dev/FoxQL/src/docs/drop.md

 # Drop Table Functionality

 The `drop` method allows you to drop database tables.
 It's convenient when the table prefix is set.
+FoxQL supports PostgreSQL, MySQL, SQLite, Sybase, Oracle, and MSSQL databases.

 ## Method Signature